 Tribulus terrestris (Gokshura)

-It has effects like diuretics and ACE inhibitor so aid to reduce blood pressure.
-Department of Pharmacology, Razi Institute for Drug Research and Cellular and Molecular Research Center, School of Medicine, Iran University of Medical Sciences, has conducted a study in which they have found that Tribulus terrestris is natural hypertensive agent. (http://www.ncbi.nlm.nih.gov/pubmed/14519445)
+It has effects like diuretics so may aid to reduce blood pressure by taking excess water out of body.
+Department of Pharmacology, Razi Institute for Drug Research and Cellular and Molecular Research Center, School of Medicine, Iran University of Medical Sciences, has conducted a study in which they have found that Tribulus terrestris is natural anti hypertensive agent.

-There are many medicines used in ayurveda to manage hypertension.
-For more information about these medicines, you need to consult an ayurvedic physician.
-Your local ayurvedic physician can guide you for proper medication using ayurvedic herbs or formulations.
+There are many medicines used in Ayurveda to manage hypertension.
+For more information about these medicines, you need to consult an Ayurvedic doctor.
+Your local Ayurveda doctor can guide you for proper medication using ayurveda herbs or formulations.

 Curcuma longa (Tumeric)

 The active ingredient, curcumin, of this commonly used spice in India has antiinflammatory and lipid-lowering effects.
-Increased cholesterol levels can be brought to normal with the use of Curcuma Longa.
+Increased cholesterol levels may be controlled with the use of Curcuma Longa.

 Bacopa Monnieri (Brahmi)

-It is considered the primary Ayurvedic nerve and cardiac Tonic because of a glycoside (saponin) found in it.
-It reduces stress level and lowers the blood pressure.
-It also improves the blood circulation in the body.
+It is considered traditionally as the primary Ayurvedic nerve and cardiac Tonic because of a glycoside (saponin) found in it.
+It may help to reduce stress level and lowers the blood pressure.
+It may also improve the blood circulation in the body.

 Nardostachys jatamansi (Jatamasi)

-Herbs like shankapushi, bhringraj, purnarnava, guduchi, amala and shatavari are also beneficial in high blood pressure.
+Herbs like shankapushpi, bhringraj, purnarnava, guduchi, amla and shatavari have been used traditionally in Ayurveda and have been considered also beneficial in high blood pressure.

 Ayurvedic body massage

-Ayurvedic body massage releases the body toxins through the skin pores and enhances blood circulation.
-It provides relief in stress, depression, anxiety and tiredness.
-It also helps in high blood pressure by enhancing a proper blood circulation throughout the body and by reducing mental stress.
+Ayurvedic body massage helps to relax the body and helps to improve the ability to deal with stress and exhaustion.
+It may help in high blood pressure by enhancing the blood circulation throughout the body and by reducing mental stress.

-Shirodhara is an effective stress reliever in ayurveda.
+Shirodhara is also considered an effective stress reliever in Ayurveda.
 Stress is also a risk factor for hypertensive patient.
-Therefore, people with high blood pressure should take shirodhara session at least once a week.
+Therefore, people with high blood pressure may consider shirodhara to relieve their stress.

 Hypertension may be due to sedentary lifestyle, high cholesterol levels, blockages in the blood vessels and lack of physical work.
-Therefore, yoga is lifestyle treatment and nature answer for the high blood pressure.
-Yoga helps reducing stress that may be linked with hypertension.
-Yoga also helps to decrease the plaque accumulation in the blood vessels, lowers cholesterol levels and reduces risk of hypertensive heart disease.
+Therefore, yoga is a lifestyle technique and natural way to help reducing stress that may be linked with hypertension.
 The helpful yoga poses are Child's Pose (Shishu Asana), Corpse Position (Shavasana), Full Yogic breathing, Adho Mukha Shvanasana (Downward-Facing Dog Pose), Uttanasana (Standing Forward Bend Pose), Pashchimottanasana (Posterior Stretch Pose), Halasana (Plow Pose), Setu Bandha Sarvangasana (Bridge Pose), Camel pose, Knees squeeze, Nadi shodhana (Breathing Exercise) and Pranayama.